Leveraged ETFs Decay Dashboard

 - The highest positive drift is in DUST (short miners) in an asymptotic loss: it went down 95% in one year.
 Positive drifts in large losses also happened in short energy (NYSEARCA:ERY) and short Russell 2000 (NYSEARCA:TZA).

-- The decay of hedging a stock portfolio with a long position in SPXU has involved a significant positive drift, due to a trending market with limited volatility.
+- Hedging a stock portfolio with a long position in SPXU has involved a significant positive drift, due to a trending market with limited volatility.
 It means that hedging a portfolio with a long position in SPXU was not only cheap, it has given an excess return over hedging with a short position in SPY or S&P 500 futures.
 I have been using SDS and SPXU to hedge my Market Neutral Portfolio in 2016, and have been using exclusively SPXU for more than 6 months.
 Things may be different in 2017 depending on market conditions, and more specifically on daily return volatility.

 Note of caution: the leveraged ETF decay looks like an invitation to short sellers.
 Selling short leveraged ETFs has unpredictable risks and costs listed here.